Kandice Pelletier: Pageantry

 Pelletier competed in her first Miss America state pageant in 2002 when she was a quarter-finalist in the Miss Georgia pageant as Miss Cobb County.
 She returned as Miss Coastal Georgia the following year and placed first runner-up.
 Representing Georgia, Pelletier went on to win the National Sweetheart pageant for Miss America state runners-up in 2003.

 After moving to New York to attend New York University, Pelletier competed as Miss Manhattan in the Miss New York pageant and placed first runner-up to Christina Ellington, who she had competed against at National Sweetheart.
 The following year she won the Miss New York 2005 title, after winning the Miss Greater New York City local pageant.
 In 2005, Pelletier was also a double state preliminary winner, with awards for swimsuit and talent.

 Pelletier's sister Kendra Pelletier is also involved in pageantry.
-She placed in the top fifteen at the Miss Georgia USA 2007 pageant won by Brittany Swann and second runnerup in the Miss Capital City 2007 pageant in the Miss Georgia system.
+She placed in the top fifteen at the Miss Georgia USA 2007 pageant won by Brittany Swann and second runner-up in the Miss Capital City 2007 pageant in the Miss Georgia system.
 She also competed in the 2007 Miss Georgia Pageant as Miss Southern Rivers where she was a top 10 finalist.

 The Amazing Race

 She appeared on Season 10 with race partner Dustin, who competed at Miss America 2006 as Miss California.
 After traveling through Asia, Africa and Europe the pair won two legs and ultimately finished in fourth place.
-They also competed in All-Stars season after traveling through South America, Africa, Poland, Malaysia, Hong Kong, Guam, Hawaii and their final destination in San Francisco, the pair won four legs before finishing in second place, ultimately falling short in the final leg where they lost the one million dollar grand prize and The Amazing Race: All Stars winners' title to Newly Dating couple Eric & Danielle who competed on opposing teams in Season 9.
+They also competed in All-Stars season after traveling through South America, Africa, Poland, Malaysia, Hong Kong, Guam, Hawaii and their final destination in San Francisco, the pair won four legs before finishing in second place.